Simon-dl/Full_Math_CS_Guide/README.md

 After you get through CS61B in the software engineer series **start working on personal projects**.
 There is a lot of cool stuff that can be made with big models and frameworks like langchain and ollama.
 Working on personal AI projects even if you are not training the models will get you used to the practical AI ecosystem.

+I have written down a lot more practical studying guidelines, you can find them here: [More study guidelines](https://nadagrad.substack.com/p/practical-self-study-tips-2025)

 # General tips: